mufeedali/Wordbook/README.md

  * Beautiful HeaderBar-based UI that is truly Unique to Reo and Rerun
  * Optimized Code with further optimizations coming each day
  * Custom Definitions feature using Pango Markup Syntax for formatting
  * Lightweight.
-3.7 mb only and further reduceable (Self-optimization Tips at End)
+3.7 mb only and further reducible (Self-optimization Tips at End)
  * Support for GNOME Dark Mode and launching app in dark mode.
  * Easter eggs ;)

 #### Why no Python 2 support?
-Python 2 lacks a lot of things used by Reo like proper unicode support, which from shutil and more.
-But I would like proper Python 2 spport because, as noted in a commit to Rerun, I've notticed better performance in Python 2 than Python 3 though by very small margins.
+Python 2 lacks a lot of things used by Reo like proper Unicode support, which from shutil and more.
+But I would like proper Python 2 support because, as noted in a commit to Rerun, I've noticed better performance in Python 2 than Python 3 though by very small margins.

 #### Gtk versions before Gtk+3.20?
 Gtk+3.14 and below are IMPOSSIBLE.
 Gtk+ 3.16 and 3.18 should also work.
 BUT the UI might seem horribly broken.
 If so, try reverting the UI changes in commit d543d27f1c520147ad8059d0ede1f3a07dc65368.
 This MIGHT fix it.